Our Role Supporting You

 - Raidió na Life broadcasting to the wider Dublin area

 - Raidió Fáilte broadcasting to the broader Belfast area

 Portal Site for the Irish Language

-Foras na Gaeilge’s Irish language portal site provides information about Irish language organisations and projects to the public.
+Foras na Gaeilge's Irish language portal site, Gaeilge.ie, provides information about Irish language organisations and projects to the public.
 The site acts as a gateway to the Irish language and as an information hub for anyone seeking information about the Irish language.

-As well as this Foras na Gaeilge provided funding to Conradh na Gaeilge to provide the peig.ie platform. peig.ie has developed a new directory to bring Irish language services to the attention of the public.
+As well as this Foras na Gaeilge provides funding to Conradh na Gaeilge to provide the peig.ie platform. peig.ie lists job opportunities, events and news, to help the public to keep up to date with Irish language services available to them.